-I always get asked by friends of mine what to do for a child that has ADD or ADHD.
+I always get asked by friends of mine what to do for a child with ADD or ADHD.
 Changing the diet of the child is the most important thing to do ASAP.
-Once artificial dyes, high fructose corn syrup, processed sugar, trans fats, msg and processed foods are removed from a child’s diet; parents notice a change in the childs behaviour.
+Once artificial dyes, high fructose corn syrup, processed sugar, trans fats, msg and processed foods are removed from a child’s diet, parents notice a huge change in the behavior and cognitive function.
 I will be posting about that in a future article.
 But for today I just wanted to give you one little tidbit.

 Some parents are finding out that their child may be deficient in magnesium.
 Now it may sound far-fetched but just look at all the health issues that vitamin D deficiency causes in children and adults.

-Below I posted an article on the important subject of magnesium deficiency in children.
+Below I reposted an article on the important subject of magnesium deficiency in children.

 Magnesium Deficiency Linked to ADD and ADHD in Children